eu-nebulous/uf-creator/README.md

 - Testing the effectiveness of the ahp method
 - Calculating  the  weights  of  each  utility  dimension

+## Testing
+In melodic view during uploading xmi file (FCRProactive, Genom) you should click button with Uf-Creator redirection.
+There are two possible ways of creating utility function:
+### By template
+1. First pick uploaded application.
+2. Wait for metrics to show up.
+3. Compare showed metrics with metrics which you declared in xmi or Camel model file.
+4. Now you should move to the next step.
+5. In the next step you should pick metrics of your choice.
+6. Now you should move to the next step in which for each metric you define the shape of function and a (minimal permissible utility) and b (maximal permissible utility).
+7. Now you should move to the next step in which you're setting up the weights of your dimensions (They should sum up to 1).
+8. Now you should move to the next step in which the utility formula will appear.
+It's possible to save the utility formula into Camel model by clicking the save button.
+Now you're ready for deployment.
+### By function
+1. First pick uploaded application.
+2. Wait for metrics to show up.
+3. Compare showed metrics with metrics which you declared in xmi or Camel model file.
+4. Now you should move to the next step.
+In set of available functions check interesting ones.
+5. Now the modal with formulas, variables, constants and metrics will show up.
+Now you should define constants and match your camel model variables, metrics with the needed ones in formula.
+6. Now you should move to the next step in which you're setting up the weights of your dimensions (They should sum up to 1)
+7. Now you should move to the next step in which the utility formula will appear.
+It's possible to save the utility formula into Camel model by clicking the save button.
+Now you're ready for deployment.

 ## Team:

 Jan Marchel (leader)